picture of a computer online business

 Use this link to purchase Designrr for only $27.
 Yes, there are upsells, but you don’t need to make that investment unless it’s right for you.

 Why is it so important to compress your images?
-Because if you regularly upload images without compressing them, they can start to slow your website down due to file size.
-It only takes a couple of seconds extra to compress your images and it’s so worth it.
+If you regularly upload images without compressing them, they can start to slow your website down due to file size.
+It only takes a couple of seconds extra to compress your images and it’s so worth it, because it is a less frustrating experience for your visitors and it means that they won’t click away.

 There are many different screen recording tools available these days.
-Screencast-o-matic is my tool of choice because you can make screen recordings for free.
+ScreenPal is my tool of choice because you can make screen recordings for free.

-On the paid version, you can host your videos so that you can embed them on your website without slowing it down.
+On the paid version, you can host your videos to embed them on your website without slowing it down.
+This is so useful also for hosting videos for your online courses or memberships.
+I recommend the Solo Premier plan.

 It’s a very affordable alternative to other ways of hosting videos when you’re just starting out.
-I’ve been using it for about three years and there is still plenty of storage space available to me on the plan I originally signed up with.
+I’ve been using it for about seven years and plenty of storage space is still available to me on the plan I originally signed up with.

 Otter.ai

-This audio transcription tool is such a time-saver for anyone who might like to prefer to create audio rather than written content.
+This audio transcription tool is a time-saver for anyone who prefers to create audio rather than written content.
 There are free versions and paid versions available.

 You may still need to edit the transcription, but it’s a quick win for content creation because you can simply talk about your key points, upload the audio, edit the transcription and create a blog post or simple ebook.